TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * Rebuilt the Reports tab in the Overview menu as a SPA page.
 Reports now open in dedicated modals with Hub date picker, account multiselect, and direct file download support in existing formats.
 * Removed the Charts and Exposure entries from the Overview dropdown in the navigation bar.
 * Added the Maker column directly to the Deals and Orders tables next to the Taker column.
+* Hub now refreshes sessions only for authentication-related changes, avoiding unnecessary disconnects and login-page connection issues.

 ## Version 2026.4.22.715 (22 April, 2026)